entando/entando-docs/vuepress/docs/v6.3.2/tutorials/backend-developers/consume-APIs-with-Postman-OAuth2.md

 ## Overview
 The tutorial will help you to configure Postman to reach your APIs secured with OAuth2 using Keycloak.

-In this tutorial we will call an API from an application generated with the [Entando JHipster blueprint](./generate-microservices-and-micro-frontends.md).
+In this tutorial, we will call an API from an application generated with the [Entando JHipster blueprint](./generate-microservices-and-micro-frontends.md).

 ## Prerequisites
 Get the [Postman](https://www.postman.com/downloads/) application or create an account to use it on the web.